 The Coast House has just four rooms, ensuring personalized attention and quiet comfort for its guests.
-En suite rooms or private bathrooms are available in the majority of the rooms, and all have panoramic views of the sea.
+En-suite rooms or private bathrooms are available in the majority of the rooms, and all have panoramic views of the sea.

 Patricks With Rooms

-Patricks is a cozy bed and breakfast situated just metres from Mumbles Seafront.
+Patricks is a cozy bed and breakfast situated just meters from Mumbles Seafront.
 With wonderful views across Mumbles Bay, Patrick’s with Rooms features a restaurant, a fitness room, and luxury bedrooms with free Wi-Fi.
 Both Clyne and Langland Bay Golf Clubs are a 5-minute drive away.